droidraja/jeera/README.md

 - **State**: The central source of truth for the application, managed by the State Store.
 - **Actions**: Events that trigger state changes or API calls.
 - **Components**: UI elements that render based on the current state and dispatch actions.
-- **Middleware**: Intercepts actions to perform side effects (e.g., API calls) before updating the state.
+- **Middleware**: Intercepts actions to perform side effects, in our case API calls, before updating the state.

 ### Main Loops

 #### UI Loop (`src/ui/ui_loop.rs`)

 - Handles user input and rendering
-- Subscribes to state updates
+- Subscribes to state updates, user events (Keyboard and mouse - not used yet)
 - Dispatches actions based on user interactions

 #### State Store Loop (`src/state/state_store.rs`)

 - Manages the application state
 - Processes actions to update the state
-- Broadcasts state changes to subscribers (e.g., UI)
+- Dispatches state changes to the UI

 #### API Server Loop (`src/state/server.rs`)

+- Acts as a Middleware and intercepts actions dispatched by UI
+- Proxies unhandled Actions to the state store
 - Handles API-related actions
 - Performs asynchronous API calls
-- Dispatches new actions based on API responses
+- Dispatches new actions based on API responses to the state store

 ### Data Flow